metamn/use-auth/src/hooks/useAuth/useAuth.md

   - `<AuthProvider>` - A top level auth provider
   - `useAuth` - A hook to be called by components

-- in `useAuth.js` one has to choose (import) a strategy for authentication.
+- in `useAuth.js` one has to choose a strategy for authentication.
 This strategy is usually API (or project) specific.

 ## Usage

-1. Select (import) a strategy specific to the project in `useAuth.js`
+1. Select a strategy specific to the project in `useAuth.js`
 2. Remove all the other strategies
 3. Make sure `useAuthStrategy` is prepared for the imported strategy: